Aviciirushi/Email-and-Whatsapp-Automation-using-Python-/README.md

 Priya Patel	9123456780	priya@email.com
 ⚡ Roadmap

- Add GUI for easier use
+🎨 Add a GUI for easier usage

- Support multiple WhatsApp accounts
+🔑 Support multiple WhatsApp accounts

- Integrate Gmail API for better email delivery
+📧 Integrate Gmail API for better email delivery

- Add analytics dashboard
+📊 Build an analytics dashboard

 🛡️ Disclaimer

 This project is for educational purposes only.
-Use responsibly and ensure compliance with WhatsApp/Email policies.
+Please ensure compliance with WhatsApp & Email policies before use.

+🔥 With this tool, you’ll never miss a follow-up again — automate your outreach & scale effortlessly!